control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 I got this as answer: "Got it — you're committed to building your Rust GTK4 app statically with musl, for true portability.
 That’s a **hardcore** but valid goal.
 Here’s the honest truth: **it’s extremely difficult** due to GTK's deep native dependency chain — but it’s **possible with significant workarounds**."

 And this is all what I wanted to hear.
 No quick code or some workaround, only realization that it is possible.
 For me it means, I already did it, I just have to try until this day comes.

+# It's July

+Still nothing.
+I am trying every day, non-stop when I have my time.

+I spend 2,358 minutes on GitHub Workflows.

+742 times I tried to cross-compile, and it allways failed with some xy package missing.

+One run takes now 8 minutes.
+I write in my code few words, press Save, and I wait 8 mintes to see if it is working.
+It is slowest writing in world.
+Such delay.
+Like I am trying to code from Mars with RDP session with Earth.

+So sloooooow.
+And it is summer.
+I am swetting like a idiot.
+And all I do is wait.

+2,358 minutes is 39 hours.

+I lost day and half of my life staring in monitor and WAIT!